DominoKorean/Normal-For-Vanilla/README.md

 I wanted to make a resource pack that anyone can use while giving simple textures.

+This pack can be used by anyone for their own projects.
+If you want to use it, please read the article about copyright below.

 This pack will be continuously updated.

 When applying this pack, if your shader is Lab pbr, change it to Old pbr through settings or turn off AO maps.